16 October 2020 | Page has been updated with information about opening hours at the Vatican museum from 2 November to 31

 The current practice is that the museum allows up to a 20% increase to groups on the day, subject to availability.
 If numbers are lower than originally booked, only the booking fee will be charged.

 General opening hours can be found here.
 This page includes information about temporary and extraordinary closures, which are sometimes only announced with very short notice.
 A full calendar for 2019 opening and closing times is found here.
 Opening hours are expected to be extended in 2021 by one hour in the afternoon, though this has not yet been confirmed.
 Every Wednesday St. Peter’s Basilica is closed for visitors due to the papal audience.

 Overall capacity is fixed at 35,000 per day.

-- Group size limited to 37 pax per group (from current 50) excluding local guide
+- Group size limited to 42 pax per group can be booked

 - Opening of ticket reservations has changed from 24:00 midnight to 12:00 noon Italian time.